pág. 8796

 multiple grammar rules at once can make it harder to learn grammar effectively.
 The response of student

-5 further highlights that the digital tool wasn’t enough to significantly improve gram
+5 further highlights that the digital tool wasn’t enough to significantly improve grammar knowledge.

 indicate persistent errors in using different tenses despite using tools like Grammarly for grammar